-Apart from the NGR trains having the new assistance button the trains actually don’t comply with disability laws.
+Even though the NGR trains have the new assistance button the trains actually don’t fully comply with disability laws.
 The new trains accessible toilets do not meet legalisation, and the gangways between the accessible seating area and the toilets are too narrow.
 All the NGR trains accessibility issues are scheduled to be fixed by 2024.

 For more information on the South East Queensland Rail Network visit the TransLink website at Translink.com.au